Free Salzburg Walking Tour:

 9. New Residenz & Panorama 1829:

-About The New Residenz: In 1602 the Archbishop built the New Residenz (Neugebäude) on the East side of the square to serve as his guest house.
-Notice the huge Glockenspiel Bell Towersitting on top of New Residenz.
+About The New Residenz: Starting in 1587, the Archbishop started opening up a new main square for Salzburg including the building of New Residenz (Neugebäude) to serve as his guest house.
+The mansion sized guest house on the East side of the new square replaced some Medieval homes and today holds museum space.
+Notice the huge Glockenspiel Bell Tower sitting on top of the New Residenz.
 If you are lucky enough to be there at 7am, 11am, or 6pm you will get to hear the Glockenspiel’s 35 bells from the 1600s ring out a tune set to match the current month.
 At the top of the Tower is a depiction of an upside down flaming heart surrounding the solar system is meant to symbolize God’s love for all of creation.

 Salzburg Museum Hours: Tuesday-Sunday 9am-5pm; Closed Mondays.
 Salzburg Museum Cost: Adults 8.50€; Kids 4€; Family pass 17€.
 Panorama Hours: Daily 9am-5pm.
 Panorama Cost: Adults 4€; Kids 1.50€.
 Glockenspiel Tower Hours: Carillon plays music Daily at 7 am, 11 am and 6 pm.
 Glockenspiel Tower Tours: March-October Thursday 5:30 pm, Friday 10:30 am and by prior arrangement.
 Glockenspiel Tower Cost: Adults 4€; Kids 2€.
 Website: Here.